buzzqw/TUS/OBSS/markdown-separati/en/34-mastering.md

 ## About OBSS and dice rolling

 OBSS uses a peculiar dice rolling system by mixing a 3d6 distribution with the potential of exploding 6s.
-This system manages to guarantee a good variance and while concentrating the results around the central values of the distribution, leaves the upper limit open to particularly lucky rolls.
+This system manages to guarantee a good variance and, while concentrating the results around the central values of the distribution, leaves the upper limit open to particularly lucky rolls.

 If you want to have fun studying the corresponding curve, I recommend the website https://anydice.com/.
 This is the pseudo-code to enter (or click https://anydice.com/program/2610e} for the code already entered):